 - a.
 A qualifying event is one whose result may affect the Personal Ranking of a competitor (e.g. by gaining ranking points). - b.
 An event is qualifying when there has been at least one race in which a minimum of two crews have been placed.
-A crew is not placed if it has been disqualified or has been given a verdict of 'Not Rowed Out' or if it did not finish. - c.
-In general, all competitions are classed as qualifying including: - side-by-side racing - 'head', processional, and time trial races - an event for mixed crews of men and women (see 4-5c) - races open only to Para-Rowing competitors - d.
-None of the following is a qualifying event: - an event where special conditions apply and permission has been granted by the National Competition Committee - a private match as defined in Appendix A arranged solely between the clubs or competitors concerned - an event open only to members of one club, or solely to the clubs of one university or other self-contained body - races open only to Adaptive competitors - a fun event generated on the day among existing competitors - an event held in recreational boats - an event open only to competitors JI3 or younger - a handicap event (other than Masters) - relay races - primary events as defined in Appendix C - a bumping race - an event where competitors are allocated to crews on the day by the organisers - e.
+A crew is not placed if it has been disqualified or if it did not finish. - c.
+In general, all events are classed as qualifying including: - side-by-side racing - 'head', processional, and time trial races - an event for mixed crews of men and women (see 4-5c) - races open only to Para-Rowing competitors - d.
+None of the following is a qualifying event: - an event where special conditions apply and permission has been granted by the National Competition Committee - a private match as defined in Appendix A arranged solely between the clubs or competitors concerned - an event open only to members of one club, or solely to the clubs of one university or other selfcontained body - races open only to Adaptive competitors - a fun event generated on the day among existing competitors - an event held in recreational boats - an event open only to competitors J13 or younger - a handicap event (other than Masters) - relay races - primary events as defined in Appendix C - a bumping race - an event where competitors are allocated to crews on the day by the organisers - e.
 Any of the specific non-qualifying type of events listed above may have their entry conditions varied by local rules (see 6-2).